jfrog/setup-jfrog-cli/README.md

 ### Default Behavior:

-By default, if the workflow completes with collected build-info that has not been published using the `jf rt build-publish` command, the build-info will be automatically published to Artifactory.
+By default, the [build-info](https://jfrog.com/help/r/jfrog-pipelines-documentation/buildinfo) collected during the workflow will be automatically published to Artifactory when the workflow completes.

-To disable the automatic publication of build-info at the end of the workflow, set the `disable-auto-build-publish` input to `true`:
+This behavior is disabled if the `jf rt build-publish` command was manually run during the workflow, or if requested explicitly by setting the `disable-auto-build-publish` input to `true`:

 ```yml
 - uses: jfrog/setup-jfrog-cli@v4